Jdoyle5254/burger_app_w13/README.md

 ## Credits
 I had a lot of help with this project.
 Of Course TA's and instructional team, and tutors.
+TA Pat was very insightful, especially with the Heroku Deploy part of the homework.
+My teammeates offered much insight into this project and much support, as it was a tough assignment.

+I referred to  Activity 17 Cat's app from week 13 as a resource in functionality and routes.

 ## Questions
 For more information on this project, here is a link to GitHub: